 - National Association of Area Agencies on Aging: If you’re at least 60 years old and have a disability that makes you eligible for Medicare, your local Area Agency on Aging can provide information on enrolling in Medicare and finding other resources to help you manage your disability.
 You can use the National Association of Area Agencies on Aging website to find resources in your area.

 - National Council on Aging Benefits Checkup: With thousands of benefits programs available in the United States, it can be difficult to determine your eligibility.
 If you need help with health care, medications, housing, utilities, employment, tax relief, or other services, use the Aging Benefits Checkup to determine what assistance programs are available in your area.

-- Social Security Administration: The Social Security Administration is a federal agency tasked with administering the Supplemental Security Income and Social Security Disability Insurance programs.
+- SSA: The SSA is a federal agency tasked with administering the Supplemental Security Income (SSI) and SSDI programs.
 If you receive SSDI benefits, you may also qualify for Medicare coverage.
 Employees at the SSA can help you determine your eligibility for benefits and navigate the enrollment process.

 The Medicare guidelines can be confusing, especially if you’re under the age of 65 and need to know if you qualify for coverage because you have ALS, ESRD, or another disability.
 Below you’ll find answers to some of the most frequently asked questions about Medicare for a person with a disability.

 Learn More From Our Sources

 - HHS.gov | What is Medicare Part C? | Last accessed July 2022

 - Medicare Interactive | How to Enroll in Medicare if You Have ALS | Last accessed July 2022